pwgn/k8s-kafka-flink/README.md

 #### Verify the Kafka setup

 For this particular experiment I wanted to explore how to connect to the Kafka cluster from the outside.
 To do that a `NodePort` was setup in the `kafka-persistent-single.yml`.
-Strimzi has a good blog post about [Accessing Kafka](https://strimzi.io/blog/2019/04/17/accessing-kafka-part-1/).
+Strimzi has a good blog post about [Accessing Kafka](https://strimzi.io/blog/2019/04/17/accessing-kafka-part-1/) if you are interested.

 First, get your Kubernetes node `Name`:
 ```